-As often as possible, give your baby opportunities to experience what it feels like to go to sleep on her own.
+Give your baby opportunities to experience what it feels like to go to sleep on her own when opportunities present themselves.
 (Here is how we did it.)

 Many sleep experts recommend starting some form of sleep training around this age, which usually involves cutting out at least some nighttime feeds.
 I don’t agree with this approach.

 Continue feeding your baby when he’s hungry.
 Don’t introduce solid foods before 4 months in hopes of getting more sleep.
 Remember, your baby doesn’t wake up because he’s hungry; rather, he wakes up naturally between sleep cycles.

 (Here are 4 signs your baby is ready for solids – none of them have to do with night wakings...)